Creep (Radiohead song): Lyrics

-Greenwood said the lyrics were inspired by a girl that Yorke had followed around and who unexpectedly attended a Radiohead performance.
+According to the critic Alex Ross, "Creep" has "obsessive" lyrics that depict the "self-lacerating rage" of an unrequited attraction.
+Greenwood said the lyrics were inspired by a woman who Yorke had "followed for a couple of days", and who unexpectedly attended a Radiohead performance.
 John Harris, then the Oxford correspondent for Melody Maker, said "Creep" was about a girl who frequented the upmarket Little Clarendon Street in Oxford.
-According to Harris, Yorke preferred the more bohemian Jericho, and expressed his discomfort with the lines "What the hell am I doing here / I don't belong here".
+According to Harris, Yorke preferred the more bohemian Jericho, and expressed his discomfort using the lines "What the hell am I doing here / I don't belong here".

+Asked if the lyrics were inspired by a real person who made him feel like a "creep", Yorke said: "Yeah.
+It was a pretty strange period in my life.
+When I was at college and stuff and I was really fucked up and wanted to leave and do proper things with my life like be in a rock band."
+Yorke said he was not happy with the lyrics, and thought they were "pretty crap".
 Asked about "Creep" in 1993, Yorke said: "I have a real problem being a man in the '90s...
 Any man with any sensitivity or conscience toward the opposite sex would have a problem.
 To actually assert yourself in a masculine way without looking like you're in a hard-rock band is a very difficult thing to do...
 It comes back to the music we write, which is not effeminate, but it's not brutal in its arrogance.
 It is one of the things I'm always trying: to assert a sexual persona and on the other hand trying desperately to negate it."
 Greenwood said "Creep" was in fact a happy song about "recognising what you are".
-Yorke said he was not happy with the lyrics, and "thought they were pretty crap".